 So, I had a full jar of peanut butter sitting there in my cupboard.
 I wanted to make good use of it in a recipe before I lost control and started eating it straight from the jar. (relatable, no?)

 How do you make cookies without eggs or milk?

-But this vegan peanut butter cookie recipe requires no dairy or egg substitute for baking.
+But these vegan peanut butter cookies require no dairy or egg substitute for baking.
 The ingredients are naturally vegan and form a dough very easily when combined.

 Which makes them one of many super quick and easy vegan desserts!